FunkinCompiler/funkin-extension/assets/scaffold/GETTING_STARED.md

 - `Just run FNF` Starts up your engine (stopping this task will also stop the game.
 Useful in some cases)
 - `Compile & Run FNF mod` Runs `Compile Mod` and `Just run FNF` in one go.
 - `Funk: Compile current V-Slice mod` Exports your mod to a v-slice engine located.
 It'll be put in "funkinGame/mods/workbench" unless otherwise defined.
+- `Funk: Export current V-Slice mod` Exports your mod to the "export" folder.
+Useful for uploading to the gamebanana.